secureCodeBox/documentation/blog/2020-10-16-release-of-securecodebox-version-2.md

 ## What about secureCodeBox v1

-Due to the fact of limited resources we can't afford the maintenance for version 1.
+Due to the fact of limited resources, we can't afford the maintenance for version 1.
 So we are forced to announce the [sundown and end of life](/blog/2020/10/15/sundown-and-eol-of-version-1) for _secureCodeBox_ version 1.